mohammadabdullahrihan/mohammadabdullahrihan/README.md

 * 🖥️  See my portfolio at [My Portfolio](http://abdullahrihanportfolio.netlify.app/)
 * ✉️  You can contact me at [glbboys10@gmail,com](mailto:glbboys10@gmail,com)
 * 🧠  I'm learning Backend
-* 🤝  I'm open to collaborating on Open Source Projects: I’m passionate about contributing to meaningful open-source initiatives.
-Web Development: Building innovative, scalable web applications using modern frameworks like React, Next.js, and Node.js.
-UI/UX Enhancements: Creating seamless and user-friendly designs to improve user experiences.
-* ⚡  I’m always eager to learn new technologies and explore their real-world applications.
-Open to freelance opportunities for web and mobile development projects.
-Feel free to reach out for technical discussions, mentorship, or brainstorming ideas.

 ###